CreaturesInUnitards/aims/README.md

 ## What (and more importantly WHY) is it?
 ### _AIMS Is Managing State_
 I love Meiosis.
 I also love a nice [godref](https://www.urbandictionary.com/define.php?term=godref).
-I want my local state CRUD to be wrapped in a single thingy.
-So here we
-are: AIMS uses the kernel of the Meiosis pattern, shallowly, to create both infrastructure and methodology for managing application state, without requiring users to be self-loathing or good at wrestling*.
+So here we are: AIMS uses the kernel of the Meiosis pattern, shallowly, to create both infrastructure and methodology for managing application state, without requiring users to be self-loathing or good at wrestling*.
 Oh and it's also just over 750 bytes with zero dependencies.